nicol-hawkins/music-app/README.md

 #
-This Music App was built following DevEd tutorial. https://www.youtube.com/watch?v=2VJlzeEVL8A&t=11s
+This Music App was built following a DevEd tutorial.
+#
+https://www.youtube.com/watch?v=2VJlzeEVL8A&t=11s